What is uterine cancer?

-Researchers are not sure of the exact cause of uterine cancer.
-Something happens to create changes in cells in the uterus.
-The mutated cells grow and multiply out of control, forming a mass called a tumor.
+Researchers aren’t sure of the exact cause of uterine cancer.
+Something happens to create changes in cells in your uterus.
+The mutated cells grow and multiply out of control, which can form a mass called a tumor.

 Certain risk factors can increase the chances you’ll develop uterine cancer.
 If you’re at high risk, talk to your healthcare provider about steps you can take to protect your health.

 Signs of uterine cancer can resemble those of many conditions.
 That’s especially true of other conditions affecting reproductive organs.
 If you notice unusual pain, leaking or bleeding, talk to your healthcare provider.
 An accurate diagnosis is important so you can get the proper treatment.

 Symptoms of endometrial cancer or uterine sarcoma include:

 - Vaginal bleeding between periods before menopause.

 - Vaginal bleeding or spotting postmenopause, even a slight amount.